jboliv01/react-portfolio/posts/de-zc-w1-2.md

 # Creating a GCP Project for Terraform

-The first step is create a new Project in the Google cloud console by selecting the drop down list then click the "New Project" button:
+The first step is to create a new Project in the Google cloud console by selecting the drop down list then click the "New Project" button:

 ![gcp-project-dropdown](/de-zc/w1/gcp-project-dropdown.png)